petrosdel/personal-webpage/content/authors/admin/_index.md

 #- Visitors
 ---

 Petros Dellaportas has a joint appointment as a professor in Statistical Science in the department of Statistical Science, [**University College London**](https://www.ucl.ac.uk/statistics/), and as a professor of Statistics in the department of Statistics, [**Athens University of Economics and Business**](https://www.dept.aueb.gr/en/stat/content/department-statistics).
-He is also a Turing fellow of the [**Alan Turing Institute**](https://www.turing.ac.uk/), the United Kingdom's national institute for data science and artificial intelligence.